KenyattaSenior/100DaysOfCloud/README.md

   <img src="banner.png">
 </p>

-- Use the [Micro](Templates/000-DAY-ARTICLE-MICRO-TEMPLATE.md), [Short](Templates/001-DAY-ARTICLE-SHORT-TEMPLATE.md) or [Long](Templates/002-DAY-ARTICLE-LONG-TEMPLATE.md) Day Journey Template and document your day-to-day progress.
-- Update your main README to link back to your Day Journey article
-- If you need ideas go to [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)

 ## Yatta's Cloud Journey

 Cloud is the thing to be in at this point in time.
 I want to fully understand this technolgy that has taken over the world.

 At the end of this challange I should have a better understanding of
 - [@Yatta](https://twitter.com/Yatta)